engineblock/engineblock-docs/docsrc/content/user-guide/standard_yaml.md

 The rules for tag filtering are:

 1. If no tag filter is specified, then the statement matches.
-2. A tag name predicate like <code>tags=name</code> asserts the presence of a specific tag name, regardless of its value.
+2. A tag name predicate like `tags=name` asserts the presence of a specific tag name, regardless of its value.
-3. A tag value predicate like <code>tags=name:foxtrot</code> asserts the presence of a specific tag name and a specific value for it.
+3. A tag value predicate like `tags=name:foxtrot` asserts the presence of a specific tag name and a specific value for it.
-4. A tag pattern predicate like <code>tags=name:'fox.*'</code> asserts the presence of a specific tag name and a value that matches the provided regular expression.
+4. A tag pattern predicate like `tags=name:'fox.*'` asserts the presence of a specific tag name and a value that matches the provided regular expression.
+5. Multiple tag predicates may be specified as in `tags=name:'fox.*',unit:bravo`
-5. Tag predicates are joined by *and* when more than one is provided -- If any predicate fails to match a tagged element, then the whole tag filtering expression fails to match.
+6. Tag predicates are joined by *and* when more than one is provided -- If any predicate fails to match a tagged element, then the whole tag filtering expression fails to match.